brian-duarte/Qa-Project-3-Web-Application-Testing/README.md

 📏 **Cross-Platform and Responsive Validation:** System verification at specific resolutions (800x600 and 1920x1080) to ensure visual and operational consistency.

-⚖️ **Requirements vs. Design Analysis:** Identification and reporting of discrepancies between Figma prototypes and business technical documentation.
+⚖️ **Requirements and Design Analysis:** Identification and reporting of discrepancies between Figma prototypes and business technical documentation.

 🌐 **Cross-Browser Testing:** Ensuring software compatibility and stability across Google Chrome and Firefox browsers.